Sarah Biffin

 Sarah Biffin (25 October 1784 – 2 October 1850), also known as Sarah Biffen, Sarah Beffin or by her married name Mrs E. M. Wright, was an English painter born in Somerset.

 Biffin was born with phocomelia and had no arms and only vestigial legs, instead using her mouth to write, paint, and complete other tasks requiring implements.

 She was apprenticed to a man named Emmanuel Dukes, who exhibited her as an attraction throughout England.
 In the St. Bartholomew's Fair of 1808, she came to the attention of George Douglas, the Earl of Morton, who went on to sponsor her to receive lessons from a Royal Academy of Arts painter, William Craig.
 The Society of Arts awarded her a medal in 1821 for a historical miniature and the Royal Academy accepted her paintings.
 The Royal Family commissioned her to paint miniature portraits of them.

 When the Earl of Morton died in 1827, Biffin was left without a noble sponsor and she ran into financial trouble.
 Queen Victoria awarded her a Civil List pension and she retired to a private life in Liverpool.

-Biography
+Early life

-Sarah Biffin was born on 25 October 1784 in East Quantoxhead, Somerset to her father Henry Biffin, a shoemaker, and his wife Sarah.
-She was born with no arms and undeveloped legs – a result of the congenital condition phocomelia, and would grow to a height of 37 inches.
-Biffin lived with her parents and four siblings in a farmworker's cottage, just outside East Quantoxhead.
-She learned to read and, despite her disability, later was able to write using her mouth.
+Sarah Biffin was born on 25 October 1784 in East Quantoxhead, Somerset, to Henry Biffin, a shoemaker, and his wife Sarah.
+She was the youngest of five children and grew up in a farmworker's cottage on the outskirts of the village.

-When she was around the age of 13, her family apprenticed her to a man named Emmanuel Dukes, who exhibited her in fairs and sideshows throughout England.
-Dukes marketed her as "The Eighth Wonder", who was skilled at writing and sewing with her mouth.
-At some point during the time, she learnt to paint holding the paint-brush in her mouth.
-During this period, she held exhibitions, sold her paintings and autographs, and took admission fees to let others see her sew, paint and draw.
-She drew landscapes or painted portrait miniatures on ivory with contemporaries praising her skill.
-Her miniatures were sold for three guineas each, (Note: About £ today.) however, Biffin may have received as little as £5 a year while she was with Dukes.
-(Note: About £ today, indexed to prices rather than earnings.)

-Biffin attended the St. Bartholomew's Fair of 1808, where she was depicted as a mermaid on the side of a showman's van.
-There George Douglas, the Earl of Morton wanted to see if Biffin could really paint unaided, sitting in multiple sessions and taking the unfinished miniature with him so no one else could change it.
-Once he was convinced, he sponsored her to receive lessons from a Royal Academy of Arts painter, William Craig, and gain favour of George III.
-She would go on to paint for George IV, William IV and Victoria.